zain-b/Gigg/README.md

 }
 ```

 - Client side **Socket.io implementation** to continuously stay in sync with the server via a service.
+The socket listens for the `complete-data` event, the `new-event` event and the `new story` event.
+The received data is sent to the data service for processing.
 See:

   - [socket service](client/src/app/services/socket.service.ts).